For Residential, Commercial, and Industrial

 - All projects shall require a pre-construction meeting with City officials before the project begins.
 Schedule meetings through the Engineering Division.

 - The City shall only allow a domestic tap to be made off a fire line if the line is a minimum of 8" and the property owner signs a water license agreement to allow the City to enter private property.
-Fire line shall have an exterior shut off valve between domestic tap and building.
+The fireline shall have an exterior shut-off valve between the domestic tap and the building.

 - Hydrant spacing shall not exceed 300 feet.